Dual representations for quasiconvex compositions with applications to systemic risk measures: Convex and quasiconvex functions

-We state the dual representation theorem for lower semicontinuous quasiconvex functions, which is a part of \citet[Thm.
+We state the dual representation theorem for lower semicontinuous quasiconvex functions, which is a part of \cite[Thm.
 3]{kupper}.
 It is formulated in terms of the left inverse of the penalty function.
-We provide the proof for completeness.
+We provide its short proof for completeness.